 Visiting a location that offers IV drip therapy as its sole service or one of the numerous holistic treatments it offers isn’t advisable.
 First, the amount of oversight at these locations may be minimal.
 You really do not know what is in the saline solution they are using.
 Additionally, there is a higher risk of infection in these areas.
 Veins can be damaged from improper placement of the line.
 And, for some people, a medical emergency can occur simply because of the amount of fluid or the type of nutrients contained within the solution.

 The Federal Trade Commission recently took action against a Texas firm that made claims that their IV cocktails could treat serious disease.
 Their promises were not accurate.
 This is just one example of the risks consumers take when using IV lounges.
 False claims are very common.
 Promises of curing illness or improving life quality are just a few of these claims.

-At Florida House Experience we encourage you to only use a location capable of providing exceptional service that is medically overseen.
+At FHE Health we encourage you to only use a location capable of providing exceptional service that is medically overseen.
 The services we offer using IV therapy are significantly different.
 We offer IV therapy that uses nutrients proven to be capable of supporting your efforts through addiction treatment.

 What Happens in a Typical Drip Therapy Treatment at an IV Lounge?

 Each location is very different.
 In most situations, individuals use these facilities because they believe they are taking charge of their health.
 The fluids typically contain vitamins and minerals in various formulations.
 The costs range from $80 to $875, according to a report from CBS.
 From immunity boosting combinations to treatment for the flu, these locations promise a significant amount of support through IV therapy.